log4cplus/log4cplus/docs/examples.md

 ~~~~

 The code prints fewer and fewer messages as the log level threshold is being
-risen.
+raised.

 ~~~~
 *** calling printMessages() with TRACE set: ***
 TRACE - printMessages()
 DEBUG - This is a DEBUG message
-INFO - This is a INFO message
+INFO - This is an INFO message
 WARN - This is a WARN message
 ERROR - This is a ERROR message
 FATAL - This is a FATAL message

 *** calling printMessages() with DEBUG set: ***
 DEBUG - This is a DEBUG message
-INFO - This is a INFO message
+INFO - This is an INFO message
 WARN - This is a WARN message
 ERROR - This is a ERROR message
 FATAL - This is a FATAL message

 *** calling printMessages() with INFO set: ***
-INFO - This is a INFO message
+INFO - This is an INFO message
 WARN - This is a WARN message
 ERROR - This is a ERROR message
 FATAL - This is a FATAL message